vuestorefront/magento2/README.md

 Want to contribute?
 Ping us on `magento2-vsf2` channel on [our Discord](http://discord.vuestorefront.io)!
 ### Requirements:
   - NodeJS v14 or later
+  - Yarn
   - Magento >= v2.4.3 instance for GraphQL endpoint
   - Change Magento GraphQL Query Complexity and Depth values

 ::: warning Don't forget to change the Magento GraphQL Query Complexity and Depth values Magento 2 by default has a lower value for the complexity of 300, and a higher value for the depth of 20.
 [Magento 2 - Issue #32427](https://github.com/magento/magento2/issues/32427#issuecomment-860478483)